 This scheme is intended to make you more aware of how you deal with your data during- and after your master thesis project.
-You will need to discuss the questions stated in the questionairy with your supervisor prior to submitting the scheme.
+You will need to discuss the questions stated in the questionary with your supervisor prior to submitting the scheme.
 The scheme has to be sent in as part of your master thesis contract.
 The form can be edited any time you want and is meant as a living document.
 The scheme deals primarily with digital data, but can also be applied on physical data.

-The Data Management can be accessed here:
+Data Management Plan can be accessed here:

 - English: PDF

-If the special syllabus was not a part of your approved application for approval of master’s studies contract, you need to submit an application for change of study plan together with your application for special syllabus.
+If the special syllabus was not a part of your approved application for approval of master’s studies contract, you need to submit an application for change of study plan together with your application for the special syllabus.
 Please do not submit this later than 1 month before the special syllabus examination and at least 3 months before your thesis submission deadline.
 You will be notified of the results of your application after the Programme Board has made their decision Please note that you may not take the special syllabus examination if the application is either not submitted or has been rejected.

 The special syllabus must be part of the approved master’s contract, and cannot be taken as a single course.